 As expected most of the course covers how to interact with the Console covers the basic interaction with the console, file operations, security principles, text manipulation and concluding with bash scripting.

 The final exam is a 30 question multiple choice test.
 Sadly some questions are easier to be answered using Google than the actual course material.

-People with an basic understanding of Linux could just skip the entire course and just take the exam.
+People with a basic understanding of Linux could just skip the entire course and just take the exam.
 It’s rather straightforward.

 The course is a great introduction to the Linux System.
 The course is designed for IT-Specialists (Programmers, Web-Developers, and Administrators etc.) that have not worked with Linux and need a quick introduction how to work with the system.

 Most users interacting with a computer are not aware that it is possible to interact with a computer without GUI, telling those users that sometimes you simply do not have a GUI confuses them.
-Most of the success of Linux as core of Android is the GUI and that users have a simple way installing programs and are not able to access any console / text only mode.
+Most of the success of Linux as the core of Android is the GUI and that users have a simple way installing programs and are not able to access any console/text only mode.

-Once again the core of Linux is great, however the presentation and usability is that what sells Linux.
+Once again the core of Linux is great, however, the presentation and usability are that what is lacking.